Team-building games for companies, organizations, and teams

 Which games are suitable for the office?

-Especially good for the office: Square Up, Feel & Find, Spinner Sketch, Magic Wand, Estimation Questions, Decision Matrix, Stop/Start/Continue.
-Outdoor formats are great specials, but not always practical.
+Especially good for the office: Square Up, Feel & Find, Spinning Drawer, Magic Wand, Estimation Questions, Decision Matrix, Stop/Start/Continue.
+Outdoor formats are great specials but not always practical.

-State the purpose soberly: "We are testing collaboration under time pressure" instead of "We are playing something".
-Start with a format that appears mature (Decision Matrix, Resource Allocation, Deep Zoom).
+Name the purpose plainly: “We are testing collaboration under time pressure” instead of “We are playing something.”
+Start with a format that feels professional (decision matrix, resource allocation, deep zoom).

 Common mistakes (and how to avoid them)

-- Game without a goal → define a 1-sentence goal beforehand
+- Game without goal → Define a one-sentence goal beforehand

-- No evaluation → plan 5–10 minutes for reflection
+- No evaluation → Schedule 5–10 minutes of reflection

-- Too hard/too easy → scale difficulty via time limit & rules
+- Too hard/too easy → Scale difficulty by time limit & rules